imaddowzimet/imaddowzimet.github.io/_posts/2017-01-30-ScienceMarch.md

 <img src="/figures/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" width="600px" style="display: block; margin: auto;" />

 For this last one, in particular, you might need to spend some time positioning things right, mainly because I couldn't figure out how to embed a dot product sign within one expression (you would think it would be straightforward, but I ran into some trouble getting it to look right).
-So this is a bit cobbled together - the omega, dot product and "m" are each placed separately and then aligned by eye.
+So this is a bit cobbled together - the omega, dot product and m are each placed separately and then aligned by eye.